GrinonBarrett/Taksidos/Core Rules/3=Equipment/Weapons/Scatterguns.md

 ## SCATTERGUNS
-Scatterguns function differently than most personal eapns and come in two flavors, at least for the handheld variety.
+Scatterguns function differently than most personal weapns and come in two flavors, at least for the handheld variety.
 These are the Blunderbuss, a weapon intended for self defense primarily, and the much larger Trommor.

 ###### While these weapons are included in the basic rules, it is reasonable for a narrator to wish to ignore them as they can complicate combat to an extant.